openebs/website/docs/main/quickstart-guide/deploy-a-test-application.md

    <br/>

 :::note
-A few important characteristics of a *OpenEBS Local PV* can be seen from the above output:
+A few important characteristics of an *OpenEBS Local PV* can be seen from the above output:
 - `spec.nodeAffinity` specifies the Kubernetes node where the Pod using the Hostpath volume is scheduled.
-- `spec.local.path` specifies the unique subdirectory under the `BasePath (/var/local/openebs)` defined in corresponding StorageClass.
+- `spec.local.path` specifies the unique subdirectory under the `BasePath (/var/local/openebs)` defined in the corresponding StorageClass.
 :::

 ## Deploy Stateful Workloads